pintotomas/golang-tasks/README.md

 For example, if our account was limited to 10 requests per second, AWS would penalize for example for the next 5 seconds, making all the subsequent requests fail

 To simplify the problem for the task, I will use an API limiter instead of interacting with AWS, and I will have 3 workers which will attempt to do the requests that they receive in a channel

+## Solution

+To solve the issue of requests being throttled by the limiter, I will implement a backoff once I get a request limited, and I will send a signal to the other workers to avoid sending more requests and to backoff for a few seconds

+This solution was challenging and quite complex, but as you can see on the results we have way less requests failing.
+Previously, it was succeeding 20 out of 50 times, and now it succeeds 40 times

+For the worker I used reading only channels for both the requests and its own backoff signal channel.
+And I created an array of send only channels to notify the other workers

+Previously we were only ranging on the requests channel, and now we have multiple channels, so we should be careful with potential deadlocks, for that reason I add default cases in the selects to prevent deadlocking

+The most important one and that was hard to detect at first, was the non-blocking send operation to notify other workers to backoff.
+If we simply tried to send the notification without the select-case, it could lead to a deadlock because other go routines could be attempting to notify the same worker

+### Notes about the solution

+* It will take a few seconds to run (< 10)
+* Once more, for simplicity I'm not sending any request or interacting with any real service, so I can locally simulate the "request rejection" problem
+* There could be other reasons for a request to be rejected, for example a bad request or authentication issues, but in this solution I'm assuming the only problem is the quota limit

+### What could be improved?

+* A retry can be added after each back off, so we run all requests successfully